mudbloodlad/Hackerrank_solutions_by/README.md

 # Hackerrank_solutions_by SAMIM
-This file includes the staircase problem solution in written in python 3
+This file includes my solutions of Hackerrank problems in python3.